Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 years 2008
 time_step step_two
 ```

+Running the model now should produce a table of the population on your command line with a successful model run.

 ## The final model input configuration file
 The following is the complete input configuration file.